vijaybalebail/In-memory-workshop/In_memory/Mixed_workload/mixed-workload.md

 ## Introduction

 In a OLTP production environment, it is common to expect the datbase to run 1000s of transactions with very little toleration to poor throughput.
-In such environments, running reports and analitical queries can take a lot of resources and can bring down the throughput of the system.
-In such cases, it is a common strategy to make a redundant copy of data in a data wherehouse system where analytic queries are run.
+In such environments, running reports and analytical queries can take a lot of resources and can bring down the throughput of the system.
+In such cases, it is a common strategy to make a redundant copy of data in a data warehouse system where analytic queries are run.

-Also, if there are reports running of OLTP production database, we usually have several indexes on ensure that the reports run efficiently and not cause some unexpected heavy load on the OTLP system.
+If there are reports running on OLTP production database, we usually have several indexes on ensure that the reports run efficiently and not cause some unexpected heavy load on the OTLP system.
 More indexes we have in a OLTP system, the slower the DML operations happens due to the extra operations and logging of INSERT,DELETE operations on the underlying indexes.
 A simple update of a row has to drop and insert data to the corresponding indexes.
 Insert of a row into the table will also have to insert data into all the indexes of that table.

  Now with in-memory , these queries can run without the need of additional reporting indexes.
 The amount of CPU cycles needed to query the data for reporting is less.
 This helps to improve throughput of DML operations by elimination of indexes.
 At the same time reports run faster.

+### What happens to the Memory structure when we do DML operations on the underlying table ?
+the IM column store is always transactionally consistent with the data on disk.
+This is done through 2 background activities.

+ - <b>Repopulation of the IM Column Store :</b> The automatic refresh of columnar data after significant modifications is called repopulation.
+When DML occurs for objects in the IM column store, the database repopulates them automatically.
+ Automatic repopulation takes the following forms:
+  - threshold-based repopulation : This form depends on the percentage of stale entries in the transaction journal for an IMCU.

+  - trickle repopulation : This form supplements threshold-based repopulation by periodically refreshing columnar data even when the staleness threshold has not been reached.

+ During automatic repopulation, traditional access mechanisms are available.
+Data is always accessible from the buffer cache or disk.
+Additionally, the IM column store is always transactionally consistent with the data on disk.
+No matter where the query accesses the data, the database always returns consistent results.

+ - <b>Row Modifications and the Transaction Journal :</b> An In-Memory Compression Unit (IMCU) is a read-only structure that does not modify data in place when DML occurs on an internal table.
+The Snapshot Metadata Unit (SMU) associated with each IMCU tracks row modifications in a transaction journal.
+If a query accesses the data, and discovers modified rows, then it can obtain the corresponding rowids from the transaction journal, and then retrieve the modified rows from the buffer cache.
+As the number of modifications increase, so do the size of SMUs, and the amount of data that must be fetched from the transaction journal or database buffer cache.
+To avoid degrading query performance through journal access, background processes repopulate modified objects.

  ![](../images/lessIndexs.png)